Main Content Start

 - Check to be sure financial aid file is complete through My NWACC Connection

-- Sign up for one of two online Satisfactory Academic Progress Appeal Workshops
+- Sign up for one of three online Satisfactory Academic Progress Appeal Workshops

-- Appeal workshops are in the form of an online class and are held once a year in the
+- Appeal workshops are in the form of an online class and are held twice a year in the

 - The May workshop registration opens May 1, 2019 and ends May 20, 2019.